Manufacturer, Supplier & Exporter of

 Silk dyeing dyes are a class of synthetic dyes that are used to colour silk fibers.
 Silk is a protein fiber, and as such, it requires specific types of dyes and dyeing processes to achieve high-quality and long-lasting colour.
 Silk dyeing dyes are typically acid dyes or metal complex dyes.
 Acid dyes are commonly used for bright, intense colours, while metal complex dyes are often used for more muted shades.
 The choice of dye will depend on the desired colour and the specific characteristics of the silk fiber being dyed.

-Megha International for Silk Dyeing:
+Dyes offered by Megha International for Silk Dyeing:

 Acid Dyes